CGenie/mattermost-openresty/README.md

 Same goes for `BITBUCKET_MATTERMOST_USER_USER1` being mapped to `<openresty-host>/mattermost/bitbucket?user=user1`.

+Don't forget to add your custom variables to the `nginx.conf` file!

 ## Sentry integration

 In a [Sentry](https://sentry.io/welcome/) project settings, enable webhooks, then put this as the address: